-- All incidents of unacceptable behaviour should be recorded electronically on Bromcom. - All serious incidents or incidents involving restraint will be recorded in the Bound and Numbered Book which is kept in the Head teacher's office.
+- All incidents of unacceptable behaviour should be recorded electronically on Bromcom. - All serious incidents or incidents involving restraint will be recorded in the Bound and Numbered Book which is kept in the School Leader's office.
 Within these recording strategies, all details must be recorded by witnesses within twenty-four hours and signed by at least two members of staff.
-The Head teacher needs to be informed.
+The school Leader needs to be informed.